Disruption Rates: Which Linemen Are the NFL’s Best on Both Sides of the Run Game?

 As mentioned in the breakdown of our pressure metrics previously, run blocking is far more important than pass blocking at the center position because centers are the ones most often tasked with blocking nose tackles.
 Much like NTs and DTs on the other side of the ball, the average RD-A% among guards and centers is extremely similar.

-It’s worth noting that David Bakhtiari of the Green Bay Packers was not only elite against the run, but he also led all left tackles in pressure allowed percentage.
-That’s why it was such a big blow when he went down with a season-ending knee injury ahead of the team’s regular-season finale.
+It’s worth noting that David Bakhtiari of the Green Bay Packers was not only elite against the run in 2020, but he also led all left tackles in pressure allowed percentage.
+That’s why it was such a big blow when he went down with a season-ending knee injury ahead of the team’s regular-season finale that year.